 As many courses require candidates to be licensed through an official organisation, GMC number or other equivalent licence registration numbers areneeded to ensure that such requirement is met.

 Data will not be retained for any longer than is required.
 We adhere to the standards outlined by the Scottish Government Records Management: NHS Code of Practice (Scotland).

 As some courses are valid for 4 years before the certificate holder is required to recertify, for example APLS & PHPLS, personal information and the course outcome must be kept by us for at least 4 years.
 That’s why, we will retain your records until the time of your recertification arrives.
 If you do not want us to keep your record after your recertification, please let us know and we will remove your record from our database.

 You have a number of rights under the Data Protection Laws in relation to the way we process your personal data, which are set out below.

-1. Right to be Informed – This is provided through the privacy notice on our website and in the patient information file in the MERAS Health Centre.
+Right to be Informed – This is provided through the privacy notice on our website.

-8. Right not to be evaluated on the basis of automated processing – Patients who attend a MERAS Health Centre will not be evaluated on the basis of automated processing nor is any decision making automated.
+Right not to be evaluated on the basis ofautomated processing – Candidates who attend a CSTC will not be evaluated on the basis of automated processing nor is any decision making automated.

 Links from our website

-If you wish to exercise any of the above, please write to:-
+If you wish to exercise any of the above rights under the Data Protection Laws, please write to: